Writer Profile

 Diversity and Transdisciplinarity Orchestrated by Objects

-In future exhibitions, as a hub for the exchange of cultural properties at Keio University, we plan to work on visualizing various cultural properties owned by the Juku through diverse perspectives.
+Regarding future exhibitions, as a hub for the exchange of cultural properties at Keio University, we plan to work on visualizing various cultural properties owned by the Juku through diverse perspectives.
 For example, this autumn, we are planning an exhibition to introduce works from the perspective of "restoration."
-In addition to exhibiting works that have undergone restoration along with related documentation, we hope to develop related events with the cooperation of experts who actually handle the restoration of cultural properties owned by the Juku.
+In addition to exhibiting works that have undergone restoration along with related materials, we hope to develop related events with the cooperation of experts who actually handle the restoration of cultural properties owned by the Juku.
 This has the aspect of refreshing the perception of works found in familiar places within the university, while simultaneously expanding into various fields through the scientific methods used for analysis and the tools and materials used for restoration.

 As described, there are various ways to present a specific work or object, and the strength of a university museum lies in its ability to develop these from multiple angles by leveraging its university background.
-Therefore, by setting the object as a contact point, KeMCo aims to actively draw out cross-disciplinary approaches in its exhibitions as well.
+Therefore, by setting the object as a contact point, KeMCo intends to actively draw out cross-disciplinary approaches in its exhibitions as well.

 Learning Through Direct Contact with Objects

-The Scenery Behind Objects
+The Landscapes Behind Objects

-*Affiliations and titles are as of the time of publication.
+*Affiliations and titles are those at the time of publication.